deanwampler/spark-scala-tutorial/Tutorial.markdown

 Where the default is `--inpath tmp/wc-streaming`.
 This is the directory that will be watched for data, which `DataDirectoryserver` will populate.
 However, the `--inpath` argument is ignored if the `--socket` argument is given.

-By default, 30 seconds is used for the terminate option, after which time it exits.
+By default, it runs for 30 seconds, unless a different duration is specified with the "--terminate seconds" option.
 Pass 0 for no termination.

 Note that there's no argument for the data file.
 That's an extra option supported by `SparkStreaming10Main` (`SparkStreaming10` is agnostic to the source!):